Understanding Medical Inadmissibility in Canadian Immigration

 IRPR:

-- Section 1: This section provides definitions, including the definition of "excessive demand".
+Section 1: Provides definitions, including "excessive demand."

 Excessive Demand Cost Threshold